Multiday race: Beyond the marathon

-Very long endurance running events can be divided into three broad categories: the traditional 26.2 mi marathon, the ultramarathon, defined as any event longer than the marathon, and true multiday events, which begin with the 24-hour event and can stretch out almost indefinitely, often ranging from six days to 3100 mi or longer.
+Very long endurance running events can be divided into three broad categories: the traditional 26.2 mi marathon, the ultramarathon—defined as any event longer than the marathon—and true multiday events, which begin with the 24-hour event and can stretch out almost indefinitely, often ranging from six days to 3100 mi or longer.

-Multiday events are usually timed races such as 48-hour, 72-hour and 6 day races.
-Set distance races depend on the ability of the runner to complete and what may be a multiday for slower runners may be an ultra to faster athletes.
-For example the Badwater Ultramarathon, a 135 mile race, has a 48 hour time limit, but winners typically finish in under 24 hours.
+Multiday events are usually timed races, such as 48-hour, 72-hour, and 6-day races.
+Set-distance races depend on the ability of the runner to complete them, and what may be a multiday event for slower runners may be an ultra for faster athletes.
+For example, the Badwater Ultramarathon, a 135 mile race, has a 48-hour time limit, but winners typically finish in under 24 hours.

 Types of courses

-Many multiday races are held on tracks or measured loops, which eases provision of aid station support for runners.
-Stage races are the alternative; these include point to point races such as the Trans-American races, which traverse the North American continent coast to coast, and the Gobi March, a seven-day journey across the Gobi desert, the Kalahari Augrabies Extreme Marathon, a 7-day, 250 km trail event in the Kalahari Desert, and the Yukon Arctic Ultra, a 430/300/100/26 mile challenge crossing Yukon in the dead of winter.
+Many multiday races are held on tracks or measured loops, which eases the provision of aid station support for runners.
+Stage races are the alternative; these include point-to-point races such as the Trans-American races, which traverse the North American continent coast to coast, and the Gobi March, a seven-day journey across the Gobi Desert; the Kalahari Augrabies Extreme Marathon, a 7-day, 250 km trail event in the Kalahari Desert; and the Yukon Arctic Ultra, a 430/300/100/26 mile challenge crossing Yukon in the dead of winter.

-Longer multiday races include the Trans-Europe race, which ran from Lisbon to Moscow in 2003, a distance of about 5,100 kilometers.
-These events take the runner to a different level, where the race becomes a way of life and where nutrition, sleep, energy and psychological states have to be carefully managed.
+Longer multiday races include the Trans-Europe race, which ran from Lisbon to Moscow in 2003, a distance of about 5,100 kilometres.
+These events take the runner to a different level, where the race becomes a way of life and where nutrition, sleep, energy, and psychological states have to be carefully managed.
 The Self-Transcendence 3100 Mile Race is the longest certified footrace in the world.